-If you’ve been on the search for a destination wedding photographer in Tulum, you’re at the right place.
-Tulum will always be special to me because it was the first place I ever visited in Mexico, one of my favorite countries.
-The experience I had there was a big reason why I decided to leave the US and become a destination wedding photographer in Tulum.
+If you’ve been on the search for a wedding photographer in Tulum, you’re at the right place.
+Tulum will always be special to me because it was the first place I ever visited in Mexico.
+The experience I had here was a big reason why I decided to leave the US and become a Tulum wedding photographer.
 Go beyond the beaches and you’ll find incredible nightlife, a town brimming with Mexican culture, and nature unlike anywhere I’ve been in the United States.
-For those who want to experience the Mayan coast without the tourism in Cancun, Tulum is the perfect alternative.
-Whether you’ve just found Tulum on Instagram or have already booked a wedding venue, here’s a quick guide for having a wedding in Tulum straight from a Mexico wedding photographer.
+For those who want to experience the Riviera Maya without the tourism in Cancun, Tulum is the perfect alternative.
+Whether you’ve just found Tulum on Instagram or have already booked a wedding venue, here’s a quick guide for having a wedding in Tulum straight from a Mexico wedding photographer!

 Why You Should Get Married in Tulum

 I’ve never been shy about why I advocate for more couples to choose Tulum for their wedding.
 Tulum is located in the perfect spot on Mexico’s Caribbean coast, full of gorgeous beaches and lush jungle.
-Having it be 2 hours from the main airport helps it maintain the perfect balance of tourism, meaning nothing is spoiled by too many crowds.
-It helps that, for such a luxurious destination, you’ll likely spend half of what you would for a similar environment back home.
-To top it off, Tulum makes the perfect honeymoon destination, so you don’t need to go far after the ceremony to find a great place to spend your first few weeks as a married couple.
+Being 2 hours from the main airport helps it maintain the perfect balance of tourism.
+It doesn’t hurt that you’ll likely spend half of what you would for a similar environment back home.
+To top it off, Tulum makes the perfect honeymoon destination.
 If you’re on the fence about Tulum but still haven’t been convinced, check out 5 reasons to have a Tulum wedding.

 Hiring a Tulum Wedding Photographer – Local or Foreign?